-The US CDC has given the public health guidelines that women should limit their alcohol consumption to no more than 1 drink per day, and that men are “allowed” up to 2 drinks per day.
-One of the main downsides of presenting the guidelines this way is that it suggests that everyday drinking is better than say binge drinking 7 drinks on both Friday and Saturday by “saving up one’s drinks”.
+The US CDC has given the public health guidelines that women should limit their alcohol consumption to no more than 1 drink per day, and that men are “allowed” up to 2 drinks per day.² One of the main downsides of presenting the guidelines this way is that it suggests that not taking any breaks is fine as long as one stays under that threshold.

 The UK recently changed their alcohol consumption public health guidelines in 2016.
 Rather than putting a daily limit recommendation, they instead decided to give it a weekly limit.
 Why?
-Because while they believed that i) getting drunk is bad from a public health perspective and ought to be avoided at all costs (note: they still believe getting drunk is wrong), they ii) now believe that suggesting everyday drinking is an even more dangerous health problem.
+Because while they believed that i) getting drunk is bad from a public health perspective and ought to be avoided at all costs (note: they still believe getting drunk is wrong), they ii) now believe that suggesting everyday drinking can be hazardous in its own right.³

 In the words of the BBC’s reporting on the subject:

-“[The UK’s chief medical officers’ new guidelines] says if people drink, it should be moderately over three or more days and that some days should be alcohol-free.”
+“[The UK’s chief medical officers’ new guidelines] says if people drink, it should be moderately over three or more days and that some days should be alcohol-free.”³

-The above is a fancy way of saying two things that the UK’s public health officials wish to hold two ideas simultaneously true: i) don’t get drunk (i.e., don’t consume all of your “allowed” units over 2 or less days—which would amount to binge drinking) and ii) don’t drink most days.
+The above is a fancy way of saying two things that the UK’s public health officials wish to hold two ideas simultaneously true: i) don’t get drunk (i.e., don’t consume all of your “allowed” units over 2 or fewer days—which would amount to binge drinking) and ii) don’t drink every day.

 “Only 7% of respondents were intending to reduce their alcohol consumption following the release of the new alcohol guidelines, whilst one-third (33%) planned to always, often or sometimes use the new guidelines to keep track of their own drinking.”

 One thing that is interesting is that public officials have a vested interest in preventing drunkenness as it leads to various other problems, such as accidents, quarrels, and other challenges that end up putting other citizens at risk and ties up public resources.
-However, as we will see, from a personal health perspective—specifically liver health—less drinking days per week is better for you, even if it means an increased BAC on those drinking days.
+However, as we will see, from a personal health perspective—specifically liver health—less drinking days per week can be better for you, even if it means a slightly increased BAC on those drinking days.

-Would you give up a drinking day or 2 if it meant you could a bit better buzz on a Saturday evening?
+Would you give up a drinking day or two if it meant you could get a slightly better buzz on a Saturday evening?
 Everyone is different… but in my books, that would be a “hell yea!”

 Japan is famous for its drinking culture—specifically in the corporate workplace.
 In one article about Japanese corporate drinking culture, there is discussion about the concept “nommunication” and is described as such: